adamglenn/ur-admissions/content/_index.md

       show_label: true
 content_blocks:
   - _bookshop_name: design-system/section/alternating-grid-test-2
-    heading: Am I still fast?
-How fast can I type?
+    heading: Is this fast?
     subheading: How fast can we type?
     items:
-      - heading: How fast can I type?
+      - heading: How fast are we?
         image: /uploads/34750-s-bfp-0046-xx.jpg
         alt_text:
         copy: ''